-It is often convenient to combine tasks from different projects that share a particular aspect.
+It is often convenient to combine tasks from different projects and projects from different folders if they share some particular aspect.

 For example, location.
 There are tasks that can only be performed in the office, the garage or in a particular city.
 Or there are tasks that can be solved only when meeting with a particular person.
 Aspects like that are called Contexts.
-If you set a context for a task, it will appear on a dedicated context task list.
+If you set a context for a task or a project, it will appear on a dedicated context list.

 Contexts are a great addition to the Daily Plan because instead of having all the important tasks in your task list for today, you can flexibly group them in aspect-related lists.

 Make sure to follow us on Twitter to receive the latest news and updates.